Google Sheets OKR Template

 But if you’re only seeing significant changes each month, then don’t spend time updating them each week.
 Spend the time on the next tab instead; defining the initiatives that drive your key results.

 The next tab is what we predict you’ll use the most.
-This is where you define the initiatives (some use “inputs” or “activities”) that you’ll do to push your key results forward.
+This is where you define the initiatives (some use “inputs” or “tasks”) that you’ll do to push your key results forward.

 Well defined